 The Huegel family was eight hours into a family trip from their home near Baltimore to Michigan when 14-month-old Greta spiked a fever and began grabbing her ears.
 She was coming down with another ear infection.
-With no antibiotics to give her daughter, Tracy could only think of one thing to do.
-Call Dr. Francis at Hopkins.
+With no antibiotics to give her daughter, Tracy could only think of one thing to do: Call Johns Hopkins.

-The Huegels had come to know Howard Francis quite well over the previous eight years.
-Tracy and Josh both carry a recessive genetic mutation of the Connexin 26 gene, and each of their children were born with a 25 percent chance of being deaf.
+The Huegels had come to know Johns Hopkins quite well over the previous eight years.
+Tracy and Josh both carry a recessive genetic mutation of the Connexin 26 gene, and each of their children was born with a 25 percent chance of being deaf.
 However, for the Huegels, four of their five children were either born deaf or became deaf at an early age.
-As the director of the Johns Hopkins Listening Center, Francis performed cochlear implantation surgery on each of the Huegel’s four deaf children.
+At the Johns Hopkins Cochlear Implant Center, surgeons performed cochlear implantation surgery on each of the Huegel’s four deaf children.

-Tracy was told that someone would find Francis, and ask him for a recommendation.
-Soon after she hung up, Francis personally returned the call.
-They coordinated to find a pharmacy that was on the family’s way to Michigan, and he called in a prescription.
+Tracy contacted The Cochlear Implant Center and the surgeon coordinated to find a pharmacy that was on the family’s way to Michigan, and he called in a prescription.

-“It was really nice to have that connection with him and for him to be a phone call away,” Tracy said.
-“If there’s an emergency, he’s there to help us.”
+“It was really nice to have that connection with our team and for them to be a phone call away,” Tracy said.
+“If there’s an emergency, they're there to help us.”

 The Road to Hopkins

 By the time she turned 1, Rebecca had been diagnosed as profoundly deaf in both ears.
 This was the first time Tracy and Josh heard about the cochlear implant.
 After going to Johns Hopkins for a second opinion, the diagnosis was confirmed.
-After a lot of research by Josh, the Huegels saw a long track record of innovation and successful patient outcomes and decided Hopkins was the best place for their daughter’s care.
-At 15-months old, Francis performed Rebecca’s cochlear implantation on her right ear.
+Josh's deep research showed a long track record of innovation and successful patient outcomes at Johns Hopkins and the Heugels decided this was the best place for their daughter’s care.
+When Rebecca was 15-months old, surgeons performed a cochlear implantation on her right ear.

 After recovering from surgery, patients come back to Hopkins to have their implant activated by an audiologist.
-As 15-month-old Rebecca sat in her mother’s arms, playing with a box of blocks, the implant was activated.
+As 15-month-old Rebecca sat in her mother’s arms, playing with a box of blocks, the technologist activated the implant.
 Suddenly, Rebecca stopped playing.
 She looked up at her mother, touched the implant site, paused, and went back to playing.
 Rebecca could hear for the first time since she was a newborn.

 A Family Affair

-After their second child, Jane, was born with no hearing difficulties, the Huegel’s have been regular visitors of The Listening Center as each of their next three children failed their newborn hearing tests and required cochlear implants.
+After their second child, Jane, was born with no hearing difficulties, the Huegel’s have been regular visitors of The Cochlear Implant Center as each of their next three children failed their newborn hearing tests and required cochlear implants.

-As Tracy sits at her kitchen table with five young kids on a stormy summer morning, it is a scene from homes across the country.
+As Tracy sits at her kitchen table with five young kids on a stormy summer morning, it is a typical American family scene.
 Kids are laughing and playing, arguing and tattling.
 Topics range from where the Jolly Ranchers came from to whether the dress-up shoes belong to Rebecca or Jane.